jessegilbride/indienexus-api/README.md

 &nbsp;

+`/api/artists/:artist_id`
 ```
-/api/artists/:artist_id

 GET   - get artist by id
 ```
+> note: artist_id is generated automatically by the database
 <!-- PATCH  - update an artist by id -->
 <!-- DELETE  - remove an artist by id -->
-> An artist_id is generated automatically and can be seen in the URL when visiting their page.

 &nbsp;